Planning Your Race - Some Advice

 2. Spend a bit of time on Google Earth and get to the point where you can pick out your route on the overhead photos (which from experience takes about an hour).

 3. You can follow the links on the "course details - runners" pages to find the route GPS co-ordinates.
-Individual stages are on MapMyRun, and a single map of the whole course is on Viewranger.
+Individual stages and a single map of the whole course are on Garmin Connect.
 You can load these on a watch or a phone app, and it will tell you if you've gone wrong.
 These aren't foolproof (I've lost signal on the North Downs Way before) but they're pretty good.

 There are many ways of doing the Green Belt Relay - some follow the whole race, some just turn up for their stage and find their way home.
 Following it round is a great experience - support your team's runners, cheer the other clubs, keep up to date with the current race positions, or just pass the time in one of the many cafes and pubs near the changeover points.

 The pretty village of Blackmore hosts the finish of Stage 11 at approx. 7:40pm on Saturday evening, with the last runner coming in about 8:30pm.
 Blackmore then hosts the start of Stage 12 at 08:00 sharp on Sunday morning.
 The village has lovely country pubs and is a great way to end the day.
 Blackmore is about 90 minutes drive back to the Kingston area, but maybe the better option is to get accommodation nearby and relax and refresh with your team.
 There isn't a lot of accommodation in Blackmore itself, but there are plenty of places to stay around Brentwood or towards Dartford to suit all tastes and budgets, and many teams take the opportunity to relax with some refreshments, reflect on the day's achievements, and plan the final day.